paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

   sample
 - `Dataset_S2.xlsx`: XLSX file containing the results of the evaluation of the *de novo* assembly performance
+- `Dataset_S3.xlsx`: XLSX file containing the number of MAGs after binning and the results of the the quality evaluation before and after the automatic refinement of the metaWRAP refined MAGs
 - `Dataset_S4.xlsx`: XLSX file containing the results of the alignment of the short-read sequencing data against the assembled contigs of EMN001 for all dental calculus samples and the Neanderthal dental calculus samples previously published by Weyrich *et al.* (2017), and the results on the